 Keep Immunization Records: Parents should keep their own copy of an up-to-date immunization record even though the doctors and public health clinics also keep them.
 Always take an up-to-date record to every doctor and public health clinic visit; records prevent unnecessary immunizations.

 The Wisconsin Immunization Law: Wisconsin Immunization Law requires children in licensed day care centers and students through grade 12 to be immunized against certain diseases.
-Students must provide dates (month, date, and year) of immunization upon admission to school, or be subject to exclusion or legal action.
-Parents may be fined up to $25 per day for non-compliance with the law.
+Students must provide dates (month, date, and year) of immunization upon admission to school.
+Students that do not meet the minimum required immunizations may be subject to exclusion from school.
 Waivers are available for medical, religious, or personal conviction.